 - Easy access to all departments

-- Space dedicated the Health and Human Services
+- Space dedicated for health and human services

 - Wide halls and elevators to improve accessibility

 - More meeting space and courtroom space with technology upgrades

 - More space to provide current and new services to residents